CreateAndFake/CreateAndFake/docs/pages/Tools-Faker.md

 * `Fake.Verify(Times, delegate)` - Verifies the given delegate was called the given `Times`.
 * `Fake.VerifyTotalCalls(Times)` - Only verifies the total number of calls made.

+## Voids & Generics

+There are two special useful types provided:

+* `VoidType` - Used to specify void for return type on behaviors.
+* `AnyGeneric` - Used to match any generic in setup methods.

 ## Faking Internal

 The assembly containing the internals to fake needs to grant visibility to the dynamic assembly by adding somewhere (typically AssemblyInfo.cs):